liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 -   Group together similar database updates (ones that operate on a data element or related data elements) in the same upgrade step class.

--   Create upgrade steps in packages named after each data schema version.
+-   Create upgrade steps in sub-packages named after each data schema version.

 After creating upgrade steps, you can create a registrator that associates them with their target schema versions.

 ### Writing the Upgrade Step Registrator [](id=writing-the-upgrade-step-registrator)

-The upgrade step registrator (registrator) is responsible for registering upgrade steps with each of the module's schema versions.
+The upgrade step registrator (registrator) is registers upgrade steps with each of the module's schema versions.
 It orchestrates the module's entire upgrade process.

 For example, the upgrade step registrator class `MyCustomModuleUpgrade` below, is for a fictitious module called `com.liferay.mycustommodule`: